thycotic/ac-docs/admin/policies/web-filter.md

 ### Add Organization Exception URL

-To whitelist a website on the default blocked URLs, Click on __Exceptions__ on the bottom right corner of the main panel.
+To remove a website from the list of default blocked URLs, Click on __Exceptions__ on the bottom right corner of the main panel.
 Select the filtered category that the desired URL belongs to.
 <!--
 ![TODO](images/new-url-ex.png "Add exception URL") -->